Nekustetnaz/Pep_parser/README.md

 # PEP parsing service

-## Description
+### Description
-This project parses information about PEP documentation from the Python website It has several modes and output options.
+This project parses information about PEP documentation from the Python website.
+It compares the status on the PEP page with the status in the general list, calculates the number of PEPs in each status and the total number of PEPs, then saves the result to a csv file.

-## Run service:
+### Run service
 To run the service, use the command with preferred options:
 ```
 python main.py [mode] [options]